FATF’s new findings on AML/CFT compliance in India

 The Reserve Bank of India (RBI) published in October 2024 guidance for regulated entities on internal ML/TF risk assessments.

-Calls for greater sanctions over AML/CFT failings
+Calls for greater penalties over AML/CFT failings

 In the report, FATF called for greater use of monetary penalties against Indian financial institutions with AML/CFT deficiencies.
 “Monetary penalties, when imposed, are generally not proportionate or dissuasive, in particular for larger firms,” it stated.